The Hess Homestead

 The Hess Homestead, in Lancaster County, Pennsylvania, is a historic Mennonite farmstead near the town of Lititz.
 The property is an ancestral home of the Hess family, who purchased the land from William Penn's sons in 1735.

 The primary buildings at this site were constructed by the Hess family in the 18th century, including a 1740s log farmhouse, a 1778 stone farmhouse, and a 1769 oil mill.
 Both houses served as church meeting houses for the local Mennonite community until 1856, when the first Hess Mennonite church building was constructed nearby.
 The homestead structures survive today, on several adjoining properties, as examples of vernacular architecture of the Pennsylvania Germans.

-Hess Family History
+Hess family history

 The farmstead was first surveyed in 1730 as a 200-acre tract for Johannes Hess' grandfather, Hans Hess (ca. 1683-1733).
 This Hess patriarch immigrated to Pennsylvania in 1717 with his wife Magdalena (ca. 1688-1767) and their children from Germany or Switzerland.
 Hans and Magdalena are the first Hess immigrants known to arrive in America.

 Hans and Magdalena's oldest son Jacob Hess (c.
 1706-1741) built the first house on this tract, circa 1730s, with wife Veronica.
 This Hess family received title to the farm from the William Penn family in 1735.